 - 7.1 At the time, date, and place advertised, the Electoral Officer and Assistant(s) will open the nomination meeting and begin taking nomination of Candidates for the advertised positions. - 7.2 The Electoral Officer will keep the nomination meeting open from 11:00 a.m. to 7:00 p.m.
-Pacific Standard Time. - 7.3 The Electoral Officer shall maintain order at all times during the nomination meeting and may have any person removed who in their opinion is disrupting or interfering with the meeting. - 7.4 Only Electors may nominate or second the nomination of a Candidate. - 7.5 An Elector may only nominate or second the nomination of a Candidate to two Candidates in total, regardless of how many positions are open for election. - 7.6 The Electoral Officer shall record the name of the Candidate, the Nominator and the Seconder.
+Pacific Standard Time. - 7.2(a) The Electoral Officer will post the Election Code at the Nomination Meeting and will ask Nominators to ensure they are familiar with the Code. - 7.3 The Electoral Officer shall maintain order at all times during the nomination meeting and may have any person removed who in their opinion is disrupting or interfering with the meeting. - 7.4 Only Electors may nominate or second the nomination of a Candidate. - 7.5 An Elector may only nominate or second the nomination of a Candidate to two Candidates in total, regardless of how many positions are open for election. - 7.6 The Electoral Officer shall record the name of the Candidate, the Nominator and the Seconder.
 The Nominator and Seconder will sign that record.